strategist922/SolutionArchitects/README.md

 - An environment that will host your "on-prem" database (your laptop, a virtual machine) with
     - SQL Server
     - <a href="https://msdn.microsoft.com/en-us/library/dn879362.aspx">Data Management Gateway</a>
-- A local <a href="https://msdn.microsoft.com/en-us/mt429383">SQL Server Data Tools Preview in Visual Studio 2015</a>
+- A local installation of <a href="https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-install-visual-studio/">Visual Studio with SQL Server Data Tools (SSDT)</a>

 ## Architecture